oar-team/cigri/doc/documentation/doc_header.rst

 :Status: Testing
 :Copyright: Licenced under the ????
 :Abstract:
-  |soft| is a tool for campaigns management.
+  Cigri is a tool for campaigns management.

-.. |soft| replace:: CiGri-ng

 ..
 Local Variables:
 .. ispell-local-dictionary: "american"